-If the planet was not always a lone wanderer, ruins of civilisation might be found on it dry cold is one of the best means of preservation we know of today, and ruins will thus be preserved for very long time.
-Typically, the fact that the planet was flung away doesn't bode well for the civilisation once found on it, though examples do exist where the original inhabitants managed to perform a Homeworld Evacuation.
+If the planet was not always a lone wanderer, ruins of civilization might be found on it dry cold is one of the best means of preservation we know of today, and ruins will thus be preserved for a very long time.
+Typically, the fact that the planet was flung away doesn't bode well for the civilization once found on it, though examples do exist where the original inhabitants managed to perform a Homeworld Evacuation.

 If one of these is deliberately built by a civilization, usually a Higher-Tech Species, possibly because their original sun was killed, or died and they wanted to Outrun the Fireball, it's a Planet Spaceship.
 See also Big Dumb Object, which may be mistaken for one of these at first glance.
 If the planet moved itself out of orbit, you might be dealing with a Genius Loci.

 - Remina: The titular planet emerged from a wormhole sixteen light-years away from Earth in a corner of the Hydra constellation and was observed to have an erratic, zigzagging orbit where stars around it vanish, until a scientist noticed that it turned around to the solar system's direction and made its way in a direct path.
 That's because it's alive and both an Eldritch Location and Abomination.

 - The Marvel Universe features a villain known as Ego the living planet.
 As his name states, Ego is a sentient planet that is able to move freely and absorbs other planets and space vessels to survive.